Try Cost Kits Free →

 What Is an EOB and Why Should You Care?

-Here's why reading your EOB matters:
+Here's why reading your EOB line by line matters:

-• Catch billing errors: Studies show 80% of medical bills contain mistakes
+• Catch billing errors: Studies show 80% of medical bills contain mistakes that cost families an average of $1,300 annually

-• Understand your insurance benefits: See exactly what your plan covers
+• Understand your insurance benefits: See exactly what your plan covers and how benefits were applied

 • Prepare for medical bills: Know what to expect before the provider bill arrives